Using IdM Healthcheck to monitor your IdM environment

 Chapter 8.
 Verifying your IdM and AD trust configuration using IdM Healthcheck

-Learn more about identifying issues with IdM and an Active Directory trust in Identity Management (IdM) by using the Healthcheck tool.
+Learn more about identifying issues with a trust between Identity Management (IdM) and Active Directory (AD) by using the Healthcheck tool.

 8.1.
 IdM and AD trust Healthcheck tests

-The Healthcheck tool includes several tests for testing the status of your Identity Management (IdM) and Active Directory (AD) trust.
+The Healthcheck tool includes several tests for testing the status of the trust between Identity Management (IdM) and Active Directory (AD).

 To see all trust tests, run ipa-healthcheck